Pincer-org/Pincer/docs/interactions.rst

 Return Types
 ------------
 :class:`str` isn't the only thing you can return.
 For a more complex message you can return a :class:`~pincer.objects.message.message.Message` object.
-The message object allows you to return embeds and attachments.
+The message object allows you to return embeds and attachments. :class:`~pincer.objects.app.interaction_flags.InteractionFlags` are only available in the response if you return a :class:`~pincer.objects.message.message.Message` object.

 .. code-block:: python